ggopan290/ggopan290/README.md

 📌 Current Projects:

-🔹 Building a Cucumber-Selenium automation framework from scratch
+🔹 Building a Playwright automation framework from scratch

 🔍 Areas of Expertise

-📌 Test Automation – Building scalable frameworks using Selenium, Java, and Cucumber
+📌 Test Automation – Building scalable frameworks using Selenium,Playwright, Java, and Cucumber

 📌 BDD Frameworks – Implementing Cucumber with TestNG for structured testing